Guard rail: Polymer guardrail

-The Polymer Impact Dispersal Safety Guardrail design offers an advantage over steel guardrails.
-Steel guardrails, if impacted with sufficient energy, will permanently deform and require repair or replacement to the impacting vehicle, the guardrail itself, and even the floor substrate.
-Where the Impact Dispersal Safety Guardrail design allows the guardrail to bend on impact, disperse the energy, and return to its original shape.
-Resulting in no damage to the guardrail or the impacting vehicle.
+The polymer impact dispersal safety guardrail design offers an advantage over steel guardrails.
+Steel guardrails, if impacted with sufficient energy, will permanently deform and require repair or replacement to the impacting vehicle, the guardrail itself, and even the floor substrate; whereas the impact dispersal safety guardrail design allows the guardrail to bend on impact, disperse the energy, and return to its original shape, resulting in no damage to the guardrail or the impacting vehicle.

-Test Standards for Industrial or Facility Safety Guardrail
+Test standards

 Until 2017 there were no accepted standards for how safety guardrail tests were conducted, or how the results were communicated.
-In 2017, the BSI (British Standards Institution) published the publicly available specification, PAS 13:2017 Code of Practice for safety barriers used in traffic management within workplace environments with test methods for safety barrier impact resilience (commonly referred to as PAS13).
+In 2017, the British Standards Institution (BSI) published the publicly available specification, PAS 13:2017 Code of Practice for safety barriers used in traffic management within workplace environments with test methods for safety barrier impact resilience (commonly referred to as PAS13).
 This outlines test method guidelines for comparing like-for-like guardrail products, as well as being the current best practice traffic management procedures for a workplace and providing a standard for the safety guardrails within them.